 When it comes to earning or studying well, one needs to be productive.
 Productive people–both students and professionals– create meaningful solutions, have a purpose, and are helpful in the long run.
-They always take initiatives and assume ownership of whatever they do.
+We want you to explore the answers on how to be productive at school or how to make your children more productive at school.
+They always take initiative and assume ownership of whatever they do.
 More than this, they are loving whatever they are learning.

 School productivity is the first step toward a life-long journey of learning and professional richness.
 Students that are productive now will carry this habit into their professional life.